kaitsull/FijiFISH/README.md

     -    For densly packed regions or nuclear expression only, change value to `0 microns`

 -   Segmented image is saved in an `analyzedImages` folder
 -   Segmented ROIs are saved in `analyzedTables` folder
+-   _**IF USING EXTERNAL SEGMENTATION ALGORITHMS**_: for Baysor, Weka, or CellPose, place your Fiji-readable ROIs as `RoiSet.zip` in `analyzedTables` and skip straight to Quantification.

 ## `Quantification`